modxcms/fred/docs/blueprints.md

 Users with permissions to do so can save Blueprints and share them with others or keep them private so only their users can see them.

+Use cases for private Blueprints include testing by theme creators (since they won’t be included in exported Themes), saving specific combinations and settings for Elements that _only_ you will use, and end users currating frequently used Blueprints acros categories into a single location.

+A more advanced use case is overriding default settings of commonly used Elements to match frequently changedd settings like changing margins, padding or text-alignment.

 ### Blueprint Screenshots

 When creating a Blueprint, it will generate a screenshot image for you.
 However, you may wish to manually create your own screenshot as the libary used to build screen captures does not understand all CSS properties.